ryanfp/DnD-Compendium/📚 - Information Compendium/📝 - Rules & Mechanics/Rules & Meta.md

 - When making a character you will use a slightly edited [point buy system](https://chicken-dinner.com/5e/5e-point-buy.html#select&NA&8&8&8&8&8&8&0&0&27&15&8&19&15&12&9&7&5&4&3&2&1&0&1&2&4&6&9&4&4&4&4&4&4).
 - Most values are the same, you get a maximum of **30** points to spend instead of 27.
 Minimum and maximum values of abilities remain the same.
 #### **Feats & Flavorful Feats**
-- Feats are now earned every three (3) **character** levels, not subclass levels.
+- Feats are now earned every four (4) **character** levels, not subclass levels.
 - There are no half, full or ASIs.
-You get a feat which comes with a +1 to a stat of your choice.
+You get a feat which comes with a +1 to a stat of your choice per 2024 Edition Rules.
 - Some feats have been moved to be specific to character creation or [[downtime activities]].
 - These are called [[Flavorful Feats]] and they have been modified from their original form to no longer include ASI (if applicable).
 #### **Flanking**